vLLM Operations Competence Center Switzerland

 PagedAttention Memory Management

-Leverage vLLM's PagedAttention technology for optimal GPU memory utilisation during inference.
-VSHN deploys and tunes vLLM on Kubernetes so your models achieve up to 24x higher throughput compared to naive serving approaches, reducing infrastructure costs while serving more concurrent requests on the same GPU hardware.
+Use vLLM's PagedAttention technology for optimal GPU memory utilisation during inference.
+VSHN deploys and tunes vLLM on Kubernetes so your models achieve up to 23x higher throughput compared to naive serving approaches, reducing infrastructure costs while serving more concurrent requests on the same GPU hardware.

 OpenAI-Compatible API Gateway

-Serve open-source models like Llama, Mistral, and Falcon through vLLM's OpenAI-compatible API endpoint.
-VSHN configures production-grade API gateways with authentication, rate limiting, and load balancing so your applications can switch between model providers without code changes — all hosted on Swiss infrastructure.
+Serve open-source models like Llama, Mistral, Falcon, Apertus, and Qwen through vLLM's OpenAI-compatible API endpoint.
+VSHN configures production-grade API gateways with authentication, rate limiting, and load balancing so your applications can switch between model providers without code changes - all hosted on Swiss infrastructure with full audit logging.

 GPU Scheduling and Orchestration